openfheorg/openfhe-development/docs/assets/sphinx_rsts/modules/core/lattice/hal.rst

       a[DCRTPolyInterface] --> |Inherited by|b[DCRTPoly - HAL Default];
       b[DCRTPoly-HAL Default] --> |Inherited by|c[HexlDCRTPoly];

-This hardware abstraction layer allows OpenFHE to use a variety of device backends while still allowing for high performance.
+This hardware abstraction layer allows OpenFHE to use a variety of hardware-integrated backends while still allowing for high performance.
 As of March 31st 2022, we have the default backend, and the `Intel Hexl <https://github.com/intel/hexl>`_ backend.

 **Note:** Follow the convention set by the the `OpenFHE HEXL code <https://github.com/openfheorg/openfhe-hexl>`_ to extend the supported backends.